ElmerCSC/elmer-elmag/InductionHeating/README.md

 Note, that this case would require a resolved skin layer to give a reliable result.
 Solving this case is computational very expensive.

 ![result circuit](./images/result-circuit.png)

+### Experimental: Circuit with impedance boundary condition

+In the setup [case_circuit_impedance-bc.sif](./case_circuit_impedance-bc.sif) a circuit model is used to model a power supply of 20 V in combination with an impedance boundary condition.
+The circuit is defined in [harmonic_open3Dmassive_circuit.definition](./harmonic_open3Dmassive_circuit.definition).

+A solver based on https://github.com/ElmerCSC/elmerfem/blob/circuit_driven_BC is required to solve this case.